PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 npm run scss-lint
 ```

-You can fix errors using this command:
+You can fix auto-fixable errors using this command:

 ```bash
 npm run scss-fix